Wiznet-Open-Cloud/aws-wiznet-cloud-docs/docs/quickstart/how-to-connect-device/creating-device.md

 ### Copy the details of device

 After downloading the key file, click the "Done" button to see the registered device in the device list.
-By clicking on a name in the device list, you can view the details of the device and get the information you need to connect to the cloud.
+By clicking on the name in the device list, you can view the details of the device and get the information you need to connect to the cloud.

 <div>
     <img alt="click-device-detail" src={useBaseUrl('/img/quickstart/create-device/create_device6.png')} />